How Radical Gratitude Plays Into My Life

 I challenge everyone to try to adopt this practice.
 It’s admittedly really hard at first but then it actually starts to come naturally.
 I didn’t feel thankful at first but now I honestly do.
 It’s genuine.

 So now let’s get to it.
 What radical gratitude is for me is that I try to find something to be thankful for with everything.
 This especially includes grieving Sean, Arman, and the countless other friends and family members I have lost.
 And you know what!
 There was only one time when I wasn’t initially able to find something for which to be grateful.
 To get over this, I reached out.
 I talked with some people.
 Looked through some pictures.
 Shared some stories.
 Hung out with my cat.
 Just a short bit later, I found myself overall thankful for everything, especially memories, my cat, and my friend, Mary.
-It was a good experience to have because I learned I can always find something for which to be thankful.
+I appreciate having had the experience because I learned I can always find something for which to be thankful.
 If you ever can’t think of something to be grateful for, I urge you to please reach out.
-Maybe even I can help you figure something out?

 If I can’t address my thanks in other ways, I often post about it on Facebook to let the world know I appreciate it.
 People tend to like those posts, especially if they’re about my emotional support cat, Patches and I include a cute picture of her, like I did here.
 Everyone loves pets and she’s one of the people for whom I’m most grateful!
 I’ve been planning a post about her for a while, so look out for it in the near future! 😸